Skip to main content

 • The ‘Trash’ theme could be used for forces like Kayr-a-Din.

-At left is a 60mm Tech miniature from Micro Art Studio.
+Above is a 60mm Tech miniature from Micro Art Studio.
 As with the 60mm Ancient base it’s closer to 65.
 This is another definite possibility, but with a twist: If I end up using this one I might coat the lowest tier (in the bottom right of the image) with basing sand to make it resemble a constructed deck of some kind adjacent to a desert region.
 The Tech base has three ‘tiers’ and between them would be a high step, but not impossible, for Heavy Gear scale infantry.
 And, of course, nothing at all to a Gear, much less a Strider!

 Other Options and My Best Fit